Sylvia Kantor

 2024

-Fire Refugia: Predicting locations of forest resistance and recruitment in a fire prone world
+Fire refugia: Predicting locations of forest resistance and recruitment in a fire prone world

 Wildfire size and severity have increased in recent decades prompting scientists to take a closer look at where fire refugia––forested locations that are burned less frequently or severely than their surroundings––occur on a given landscape.
 Recently published research to identify potential refugia across upland conifer forests sheds light on the factors that influence where tree survival and recruitment are likely.